igordejanovic/parglare/docs/grammar_language.md

 Field: QuotedField | FieldContent;
 ```

-Or it could be defined as a terminal:
+Or it could be defined as a terminal in terminals section:

 ```
+terminals
 Field: /[A-Z]*/;
 ```

 This terminal definition uses regular expression recognizer.

 ## Terminals